RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

   h) Under "Preferences", make sure all "C/C++" --> "Code Analysis" tools are unchecked.

+13) Create ~/.riaps/riapsversion.txt file with permissions of 600 for future use in know the version installed on the VM image

-13) Reset the password to the default and cause reset of password on next login.
+14) Reset the password to the default and cause reset of password on next login.

     ```
     sudo chage -d 0 riaps
     ```

-14) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.
+15) Compress the VM disk (.vmdk) using xz, create a sha256sum txt file and post in the appropriate place.